 Will Thailand allow foreign investors to obtain cannabis cultivation licenses?

-Cannabis has been illegal in Thailand for over 7 decades, but in 2018 medical cannabis was legalized in the country.
+Cannabis has been illegal in Thailand for over 7 decades.
+Meaning becoming a licensed cannabis producer was impossible.
+But in 2018 medical cannabis was legalized in the country.
 This was accomplished through an amendment to Thailand’s Narcotics Act that legalized medical marijuana.
 Medical cannabis in Thailand has rolled out with much excitement and interest.
 Cannabis was used traditionally in Thailand prior to its prohibition and the country is famous for landrace cannabis strains like Thai Stick.